 For this fictitious matchup between the Ducks and Wolverines, the game listing shows the team names and a series of numbers next to each of them.
-From left to right, these numbers represent the following: point spread, moneyline, and total odds.
+From left to right, these numbers represent the following: point spread, moneyline and total odds.

-After the public begins weighing in, it’s not uncommon to see some movement in the bowl game odds and lines.
+After the public begins weighing in, it’s not uncommon to see some movement in bowl game odds and lines.
 For example, a rush of point spread bets on Oregon plus the 3.5 points could lead the spread to be adjusted by a half-point or more.
 The odds attached to that bet could also shift based on the action.

-The same applies to the moneyline and total.
+The same concept applies to the moneyline and total.
 If we use the former as an example, a good amount of action on the Oregon side could lead the moneyline odds to be adjusted to something like this.

 Oddsmakers have responded to the public’s assessment of the game by adjusting the odds.
-The Ducks side of the equation has been made less attractive, while the odds for Michigan have improved in terms of the potential return for successful bets.
+The Ducks’ side of the equation has been made less attractive, while the odds for Michigan have improved in terms of the potential return for successful bets.

 The movement in the college bowl odds and lines can tell you a lot about the public sentiment on a game, so it certainly bears watching.
-Also, keep in mind that the numbers aren’t necessarily the same at each book.
+Also, keep in mind that the numbers aren’t necessarily the same at each sportsbook.
 As part of your handicapping process, take the time to check out the offerings at multiple operators to find the best prices on the games.

 Here’s a rundown of the most popular bet types, starting with the big three.

 For a spread wager, oddsmakers install several points that need to be accounted for.
-You can choose the favorite minus the points or the underdog plus the number.
+You can choose the favorite minus the points, or the underdog plus the number.
 Whichever side you pick has to cover the spread for a winning bet.